Comment on page

-The first step towards creating a model in PerceptiLabs is to import a dataset using PerceptiLabs' Data Wizard.
+The first step towards creating a model in PerceptiLabs is to specify the model type:

-Follow the steps below to import a dataset:
+Follow the steps below to specify a model type:

 PerceptiLabs will load your public dataset, allowing you to create models from it.
 Wait for the dataset to complete loading, and then click Create to create your first model: